-Why did a Japanese FFWPU / Unification Church member kill her Korean husband?
+Why did a Japanese Unification Church (Moon church) member kill her Korean husband?

 Updated on March 27, 2018 with information about her January 2013 court hearing

-Top: Moon and Hak Ja Han conduct a mass wedding in Seoul in 1995.
+Top photo: Moon and Hak Ja Han conduct a mass wedding in Seoul in 1995.
 (Mrs Miyuki Park was married to her Korean husband there.
 It seems he was not a believer, but just went to the church to get a wife.
-He was an alcoholic and beat his wife.)
-Bottom: Reverend Sun Myung Moon who died in September 2012.
+He was an alcoholic who beat and abused her.)
+Lower photo: Reverend Sun Myung Moon who died in September 2012.

 A Unification Church ‘Mass Wedding’ Tragedy